I certainly can't remember the time on that early morning the

 some money, get a room in the outskirts and then take the commuter

-train into the the city.
-The reason we left from Wassaic is that
+train in the the city.
+The reason we left from Wassaic is that we

-we wanted to ride from start to finish on the entire line.
-We
+wanted to ride from start to finish on the entire line.
+We bought

-bought our tickets on line, the cheapest price, and in a few days
+our tickets on line, the cheapest price, and in a few days the

 At Southeast the train starts on third rail for the rest of trip